Independent comparisonAll prices in AUD

 Square is the faster start for a shopfront: order a reader and trade the same day.
 Stripe is the faster start for a website if you have development support, or use its hosted checkout and payment links if you do not.
 With no lock-in either way, you can run both briefly during a transition, for example Square in store and Stripe online, which some omnichannel businesses do permanently.

-Ratings, tooling and support
+Tooling and support

 Pros and cons for this matchup